Provost of the University

 - Latin America and the World Economy Since 1800 (with Alan M. Taylor, edited, Cambridge: Harvard University Press, 1998).

-- The United States and Central America: The Clients and the Colossus ( Twayne, 1994)
+- Central America and the United States: The Clients and the Colossus (Twayne, 1994)

 - PhD, Economic History, University of Wisconsin-Madison